dragorobots/Janelia/FL_robot/LINE_FOLLOWING_ROBUSTNESS_FIXES.md

 1. Reverse for 0.5 seconds
 2. Turn left for 2.7 seconds (searching for line)
 3. Turn right for 5.4 seconds (searching for line)
-4. **Line officially lost** - Turn left for 2.7 seconds (corrective turn to return to center, not searching)
+4. **Line officially lost** - Turn left for 3.1 seconds (corrective turn to return to center, not searching)
+5. **Final positioning** - Reverse for 0.5 seconds (for better positioning, not searching)
-5. Then transition to the next state
+6. Then transition to the next state

 **Code Changes**:
 ```python